dazhiyi/Alzheimer-Regression-Analysis/README.md

 ## Future Directions
 Building on the outcomes of this study, I plan to delve deeper into more sophisticated data analysis techniques and apply these to broader medical datasets to enhance our understanding of neurodegenerative diseases like Alzheimer's.

-## About the Researcher
-[Your brief introduction, including academic background, research interests, and future research directions.]